 ‘Don’t worry, Harry.
 I know that’d probably be super awkward for you.’
 She laughed and placed one foot right into the trick step.
 ‘I’ll keep all our secrets.’

-Harry concealed a smile and waited for her to try and go forward.
+Harry concealed a smile and waited.

 ‘Shit.’
 Katie tugged at her leg, then reached for her wand.
 ‘Stupid step.’